vbhadresh/SpringBootApplicationAccount/README.md

 Note: I have attached PostMan REST API calls output as Screenshots in the repository

-To check Swagger API documentation -> Go to application.properties file(src/main/resources) in the SpringBoot project and uncomment the following line: server.servlet.context-path=/api -> To enable servlet context path for swagger API
+To check Swagger API documentation -> goto http://localhost:8080/swagger-ui.html